RealOrangeOne/theorangeone.net/content/posts/exposing-your-homelab.md

 ## Reverse Proxies

 A key component of any of the above techniques is a reverse proxy.
 A reverse proxy is designed to handle all traffic coming to your server, and route it to the right application.
 Whether this be some PHP application, a docker container, or a completely different machine.
-The routing is done based on a path or domain, or both, which allows you to serve many many applications all from the same site.
+The routing is done based on a path or domain, or both, which allows you to serve many applications all from the same site.

 {{<mermaid caption="Reverse proxy routing traffic based on a domain, and mapping it to the correct service">}}
 graph LR